 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Berberine might help lower cholesterol levels in people with high cholesterol.
-Taking 500 mg of berberine twice daily for 3 months seems to reduce total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglyceride levels in people with high cholesterol.
+Taking berberine for up to 2 years seems to reduce total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglyceride levels in people with high cholesterol.
 When compared with standard cholesterol-lowering medications, berberine appears to cause similar changes in total cholesterol, LDL cholesterol, and high-density lipoprotein (HDL or "good") cholesterol, and it might be better at reducing triglyceride levels.

 - High blood pressure.
 Taking 0.9 grams of berberine per day along with the blood pressure-lowering drug amlodipine reduces systolic blood pressure (the top number) and diastolic blood pressure (the bottom number) better than taking amlodipine alone in people with high blood pressure.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
-Research suggests that berberine can lower blood sugar, improve cholesterol and triglyceride levels, reduce testosterone levels, and lower waist-to-hip ratio in women with PCOS.
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Research shows that berberine can lower blood sugar, improve cholesterol and triglyceride levels, reduce testosterone levels, and lower waist-to-hip ratio in women with PCOS.
 Berberine may even lower blood sugar levels similarly to metformin and may improve cholesterol levels better than metformin.
 It is unclear if berberine increases pregnancy rates or live birth rates in women with PCOS.

 Insufficient Evidence for

 - Burns.
-Early research suggests that applying an ointment that contains berberine and beta-sitosterol can treat second-degree burns as effectively as conventional treatment with silver sulfadiazine.
+Early research shows that applying an ointment that contains berberine and beta-sitosterol can treat second-degree burns as effectively as conventional treatment with silver sulfadiazine.

 - Heart failure and fluid build up in the body (congestive heart failure or CHF).
-Early research suggests that berberine can reduce some of the symptoms and lower the death rate in some people with congestive heart failure.
+Early research shows that berberine can reduce some of the symptoms and lower the death rate in some people with congestive heart failure.

 - A group of eye disorders that can lead to vision loss (glaucoma).
-Early research shows that using eye drops containing berberine and tetrahydrozoline for does not reduce eye pressure in people with glaucoma better than eye drops containing tetrahydrozoline alone.
+Early research shows that using eye drops containing berberine and tetrahydrozoline does not reduce eye pressure in people with glaucoma better than eye drops containing tetrahydrozoline alone.

 - A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
-Early research shows that taking berberine is more effective than the drug ranitidine at eliminating H. pylori infection.
-However, berberine seems less effective at healing ulcers in people with stomach ulcers due to H. pylori.
+Early research shows that taking berberine is more effective than the drug ranitidine at treating H. pylori infection.
+But berberine seems less effective at healing ulcers in people with stomach ulcers due to H. pylori.
 Other research shows that berberine might treat H. pylori infection as well as the medication bismuth when taken in combination with a standard three-drug regimen for H. pylori infection.

 - Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
-Early research shows that berberine decreases blood sugar, blood fats called triglycerides, and markers of liver damage in people with diabetes and hepatitis B or C.
+Early research shows that berberine decreases blood sugar, blood fats called triglycerides, and markers of liver damage in people with diabetes and hepatitis C.

-- Menopausal symptoms.
-Early research suggests that taking a combination of berberine and soy isoflavones can reduce menopausal symptoms.
+- Symptoms of menopause.
+Early research shows that taking a combination of berberine and soy isoflavones can reduce menopausal symptoms.
 However, it's not clear if berberine reduces menopausal symptoms if used alone.

 - A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
 Early research shows that berberine reduces body mass index (BMI), systolic blood pressure (the top number), blood fats called triglycerides, and blood sugar levels in people with metabolic syndrome.
 It also seems to improve insulin sensitivity.
 Other early research suggests that taking a combination product containing berberine, policosanol, red yeast rice, folic acid, coenzyme Q10, and astaxanthin improves blood pressure and blood flow in people with metabolic syndrome.

 - Obesity.
-Early research suggests that taking berberine can reduce weight in obese people by about 5 pounds.
+Early research shows that taking berberine can reduce weight in obese people by about 5 pounds.

-- Injuries caused by radiation.
-Some early research suggests that taking berberine during radiation therapy can reduce the occurrence and severity of some injuries caused by radiation in patients being treated for cancer.
+- Diarrhea caused by radiation therapy.
+Some early research shows that taking berberine during radiation therapy can reduce intestinal injury from radiation in patients being treated for cancer.

-- Low blood platelet counts (thrombocytopenia).
+- Low levels of platelets in the blood (thrombocytopenia).
 Blood platelets are important for blood clotting.
-Early research suggests that taking berberine either alone or with prednisolone, can increase the number of blood platelets in people with low blood platelet counts.
+Early research shows that taking berberine either alone or with prednisolone, can increase the number of blood platelets in people with low blood platelet counts.

 - An eye infection caused by Chlamydia trachomatis (trachoma).
 There is some evidence that eye drops containing berberine might be useful for treating trachoma, a common cause of blindness in developing countries.

 - Other conditions.